What are Blockchain Forks? Explained!

 Blockchain, as a decentralized and distributed system, records all transactions while maintaining transparency among users.

 However, like any technology, it requires updates and adjustments to remain relevant and secure.
 These essential modifications are executed through a process known as forking.

 What are Forks in Blockchain?

-Blockchain forks are updates in the running blockchain to modify its working and improve its usage for the users like done in the Cardano Hardfork.
+Blockchain forks are essential updates that tweak the blockchain's operations, leading to improvements in its functionality and usage like done in the Cardano Hardfork.

 Types of Forks

 Blockchain forks are broadly categorized into two main types: soft forks and hard forks.
 Each type carries distinct implications and consequences.

 A soft fork represents an update that does not fully alter the blockchain protocol.
 Instead, it is introduced to address minor issues or bugs, making it backward compatible.
 In other words, even with the introduction of new changes, the blockchain can still function with older versions.
 Soft forks are often employed for minor improvements that do not fundamentally change the protocol.